The Science Of Aging: Beer, Human Blood, & Biology

 Power To The Powerhouses

-This was great news for beer makers, but not quite an anti-aging breakthrough.
-A deeper understanding of just how crucial NAD was to our mitochondria wouldn’t begin for another 40 years.
+While this discovery helped establish NAD’s essential role in beer making, it was not quite an anti-aging breakthrough.
+A deeper understanding of just how crucial NAD is to our mitochondria wouldn’t begin for another 40 years.
 Because like most great discoveries or innovations, understanding the role healthy cells play in aging was a long and non-linear process, with many bumps in the road along the way.

 Just Trying To Get A Chemical Reaction